Opuvani do: Refugial vegetation

 It was previously assumed that glacial relict/refugial flora are absent in the maritime High-Karst physiographic area with warm winters from the Mount Orjen Range in Montenegro.
 After a recent detection of residual arcto-alpine and boreo-alpine biocoenoses (Salicion retusae, Scabioso silenifoliae-Dryadetum octopetalae, Drepanoclado uncinati-Heliospermetum pusillum and Allietum schoenoprasi), 70 km south of known Dinaric inland localities, this assumption was called into question.
 The reason for the survival of cold loving species in a climate with warm winters is attributed to frequent cold-air pooling, which creates local areas with continental climates.

 Climate

 The closest weather station which provides official weather service data is located at Crkvice.
 As it lies at an elevation of 940 m temperature measurements are not representative to the local microclimate of the sinkhole.

-In order to get more precise data for the local basin atmosphere, temperature data loggers had been installed through a funded project at the Department of Geography at the Ludwig Maximilians University Munich since August 2020.
+In order to get more precise data for the local basin atmosphere, temperature data loggers had been installed through a funded project at the Department of Geography at LMU Munich since August 2020.